OxfordDemSci/gwasdiversitymonitor/README.md

 <div align="center"> <a href="http://www.gwasdiversitymonitor.com">gwasdiversitymonitor.com</a></div>
 <br/>

 The frontend is written in [D3 4.0](https://devdocs.io/d3~4/) (a JavaScript library for visualizing data with HTML, SVG, and CSS) with the backend hosted in [Flask](https://github.com/pallets/flask) (a lightweight WSGI web application framework written in Python).
 Grateful attributions regarding data are made to the [**EMBL-EBI GWAS Catalog**](https://www.ebi.ac.uk/gwas/).
 In summary, the dashboard visualizes a systematic interactive review of all GWAS published to date.
 This repo can be cloned and ran on-the-fly to generate a server on localhost as required.
-The dashboard and associated summary statistics check daily for updates from the Catalog and update with new releases (i.e. we run ```generate_date.py``` on a daily cron job and push to the master branch).
-The cron borrows a couple of functions from our [Scientometric Review of all GWAS](https://www.nature.com/articles/s42003-018-0261-x)
+The dashboard and associated summary statistics check daily for updates from the Catalog and update with new releases.
+The cron adapts a couple of functions from our [Scientometric Review of all GWAS](https://www.nature.com/articles/s42003-018-0261-x)

 ### Prerequisites